Why a recent tax tribunal decision matters to every tax adviser, accountant, and lawyer in practice.

 Their reasoning was that the appeal had suffered repeated delays caused by RCS over several years, and HMRC feared that sharing the listing dates might allow RCS to avoid being listed for a hearing.
 So HMRC simply decided, unilaterally, without asking the Tribunal, not to comply with the direction.

-In short: HMRC decided it knew better than the court.
+HMRC decided it knew better than the court.

-What the Judge Said:
+What the Judge Said

 Tribunal Judge Blackwell was unsparing.
-The judgment describes HMRC’s conduct as “contumelious” (Ouch!), a legal term denoting wilful, deliberate, and contemptuous disregard of the court’s authority.
+The judgment describes HMRC’s conduct as “contumelious” (ouch), a legal term denoting wilful, deliberate, and contemptuous disregard of the court’s authority.
 It is not a word judges reach for lightly.

 The judge was direct on the question of justification: